-HCC Campus Police Officers receive annual in-service training with the Washington County Sheriff's Office.
+HCC Campus Police Officers are required to take annual In-Service Training.
 This training meets the standards set forth by the Maryland Police & Corrections Training Commission.
-In addition, campus police officers complete annual firearms training with the sheriff's office.
+In addition, campus police officers complete annual firearms that meets the standards set forth by the police training commission.
 Campus police officers are encouraged to complete additional training courses and attend seminars related to the field of policing at institutions of higher education.
-HCC Campus Police purchased a membership to an online training platform for police officers.
-This allows officers to take additional courses throughout the year.